 - The Core Curriculum Committee and Educational Policy Committee will revise procedures that review existing programs and make recommendations to the Planning and Priorities Committee about future investments in these programs (e.g. maintain with additional investment, maintain at current level of investment, maintain at lower levels of investment, reorganize, discontinue).

-- The college will develop and implement plans for maintaining vitality in the arts, languages, and other areas in which specific programs have been reduced or reorganized.
+- The University will develop and implement plans for maintaining vitality in the arts, languages, and other areas in which specific programs have been reduced or reorganized.

 - The Provost's Office will oversee the assessments of several current pilot programs (i.e., online education, dual enrollment and concurrent enrollment programs with high schools) and make recommendations about continuing these programs to the appropriate committees, the Faculty Senate, and the BOT.